avilesj/miusik/README.md

 For development workflow, the app uses ```nodemon``` and ```react-hot-loader``` with ```webpack-dev-server``` for client side development.

-Feel free tu submit a pull request!
+Feel free to submit a pull request!